alejocn5/AlexandrusPS/README.md

 #### PAML
 The PAML software package includes CodeML (http://abacus.gene.ucl.ac.uk/software/paml.html) - v4.8a or v4.7

-## 5 simple steps to run AlexandrusPS
+## Running AlexandrusPS

 #### Step 1 - Sequence name indexing and quality control
+For each species that you want to include in the analysis two FASTA files should be generated, one with the amino acid sequences and the other one with corresponding CDS sequences.

+> [!IMPORTANT]
-For each species that you want to include in the analysis two FASTA files should be generated, one with the amino acid sequences and the other one with correspondent CDS sequences (the same as the amino acid sequences but as CDS sequences).
-It is crucial that both files have the same number of sequences and that each amino acid sequence and the corresponding CDS sequence have the same header.
-For example: if you want to analyze 6 different species, you should provide 12 FASTA files (6 '.cds.fasta' and 6 ‘.pep.fasta’ files), make sure to follow a similar structure as the example data set in the './Example’ (Fig. 2N) directory, see Figure 1.
+> It is crucial that both files have the same number of sequences and that each amino acid sequence and the corresponding CDS sequence have the same header.

+For example, if you want to analyze 6 different species, you should provide 12 FASTA files (6 '.cds.fasta' and 6 ‘.pep.fasta’ files), make sure to follow a similar structure as the example data set in the './Example’ directory, see Figure 1.

 ![Fig1](https://user-images.githubusercontent.com/44226409/216979380-f96a7ad9-c6e5-446c-b0d5-3f0fa836e743.jpg)

-Figure 1- Example sequence files with correct naming
+Figure 1 - Example sequence files with correct naming

-#### Step 2 - Enter to the main directory of AlexandrusPS (cd ‘./AlexandrusPS’) and paste the sequence FASTA files into the directory ‘./Fasta’.

 #### Step 3 - Follow binomial nomenclature rules for naming the FASTA files, this formating ensures the proper functioning of the pipeline.
 Here a step by step example for human:
 * 1) Find the scientific name for human in binomial nomenclature ("two-term naming system") in which first term is genus or generic name => Homo and the second term is the specific name or specific epithet => sapiens